 My passion for animals had always been evident but it wasn’t until my early teenage years that I began to dedicate time and energy to their welfare.
 With the support and blessing from my parents, I began fostering for a local rescue.

-Within my first year of volunteering, I had rehabilitated, cared for and successfully placed over fifty dogs into new forever homes and quickly volunteers for various positions gaining more responsibilities.
+Within my first year of volunteering, I had rehabilitated, cared for and successfully placed countless dogs into new forever homes and quickly volunteered for various positions gaining more responsibilities.

 For as many success stories I was able to be apart of, unfortunately there were some that aside from extreme efforts, were lost.

 It was these medical cases that opened my eyes and allowed for my first experiences in veterinary medicine.
 While rescuing I was introduced to the diagnosis and treatment of a multitude of diseases and diagnoses.
 It was through these experiences I began to realize my love for animals went far beyond just the basics.

 I was fascinated, intrigued and challenged by each new medical case I experienced and was eager to learn at every presentable opportunity.
-After spending multiple years fostering and eventually taking on roles of volunteer and adoption coordinators, I decided to take the next step towards my career goals and work as a veterinarian assistant.
+After spending multiple years fostering I eventually took on roles of volunteer and adoption coordinators while also becoming a veterinary assistant at a local animal hospital.

-This exposure allowed me to work side by side with our veterinarian and permitted invaluable experiences that further developed my love for the veterinary medical field.
+This exposure allowed me to work side by side with a veterinarian and permitted invaluable experiences that further developed my love for the veterinary medical field.
 It was also during this time I was introduced to my first Bulldog and my life would be forever changed.

-I quickly realized Bulldogs were a unlike any other breed of dog I had been exposed to.
-These gentle, comedic and insanely high maintenance creatures were the perfect combination that enabled me to simultaneously exercise my passion for medicine and rescue work while instantaneously making my heart sing!
+I quickly realized Bulldogs were unlike any other breed of dog I had been exposed to.
+These gentle, comedic, albeit insanely high maintenance creatures were the perfect combination that enabled me to simultaneously exercise my passion for medicine and rescue work while instantaneously making my heart sing!